khaledibnalwalid/bb-reports-generator/README.md

 **About Bug bounty reports generator**

-The bug bounty reports generator is PHP script teach the beginner bug hunter how to write his report in a good way and It saves time for all bug hunters
+The bug bounty reports generator is PHP script generate a bug bounty report in a markdown formant to teach the beginner bug hunter how to write his report in a good way and It saves time for all bug hunters

 **Installing**